ROTOR

+Evolution

 ROTOR called for the continual upgrading of the network over time, both the radars and the command and control systems.
 Among these upgrades was a new microwave frequency radar to replace Chain Home c.
 1957.
-An experimental system, Green Garlic, was so successful that it began replacing Chain Home starting in 1954.
+An experimental system, Green Garlic, was so successful that it began replacing Chain Home in 1954.
 In service, these proved so accurate that they could replace the Type 7 radars as well, and their greatly improved range meant that fewer radars would be needed to provide coverage over the entire United Kingdom.
-This led to the Master Radar Stations that filled both early warning and ground controlled interception roles.
-The original ROTOR plans for 66 radars was repeatedly reduced, ultimately only requiring half that number of stations.
+This led to the creation of Master Radar Stations that filled both early warning and ground controlled interception roles.
+The original ROTOR plan for 66 radars was repeatedly reduced, ultimately only requiring half that number of stations for the same level of coverage.
 Many of the operations rooms, recently completed, were sold, and the original concept of ROTOR with centralized command and control was abandoned.

-The introduction of the carcinotron radar jammer in the mid-1950s was a serious blow to the system; a single aircraft carrying a carcinotron could jam the ROTOR radars so completely that they were rendered useless.
+The introduction of the carcinotron radar jammer in the mid-1950s was a setback for the system; a single aircraft carrying a carcinotron could jam the ROTOR radars so completely that they were rendered useless.
 At the same time, the introduction of the hydrogen bomb meant that aircraft could deliver a catastrophic blow.
-The idea of whole-country defence became untenable, there was simply no way to stop every aircraft, especially in the presence of jamming.
+The idea of whole-country defence became untenable since there was no way to stop every aircraft, especially in the presence of jamming.
 The introduction of the ballistic missile resulted in further dramatic changes in the nature of the strategic threat.
 The only way to defend against missile attacks was deterrence, and if that failed, interceptor aircraft and missiles would have no measurable effect on the eventual outcome.

 ROTOR was initially to be replaced by a new network dedicated largely to defending the V-bomber force, the "1958 Plan".
 This role was eventually abandoned, leaving only the task of locating aircraft carrying jammers to keep the BMEWS radars free from interference and prevent a successful sneak attack by missiles.
 Such a system did not require a large number of radars nor country-wide coverage.
 To reduce the cost of this much smaller network, studies on integrating the military radars with civilian air traffic control led to the Linesman/Mediator system of only five primary stations.
 The original ROTOR was replaced by Linesman in stages, starting in 1967.